IanLondon/solarpunk-drifters/README.md

 Webpack HMR uses a websocket at `ws://localhost:8081`, Nginx passes it through.

 Storybook runs by default on `localhost:6006`.
 It doesn't need to be proxied.

+## "In the Weeds" Coding Convention Notes

+### Nominal Typing with `_brand` convention

+TypeScript is structurally typed, so with `interface A {type: string}` and `interface B {type: string}`, these `A` and `B` are just different names for the same structure.
+For things like `ClientEvent` and `GameEvent` types, structural typing doesn't allow us to reliably and explicitly discriminate between these types.

+Languages with nominal typing would take `A` and `B` as different types, because though they're structurally the same, they have different names.
+How can we get TypeScript to give us compile-time errors when we put `A` somewhere meant exclusively for `B`?

+One approach is to use Symbols instead of strings for the discriminant property's value, but `ClientEvent` in particular is meant to be serialized and sent to the client.

+Instead, we take the "brand" approach.
+In `common/`, `ClientEvent` is given `_clientEventBrand: any`.
+This is following a (somewhat obscure) TypeScript convention [used by the TS team](https://github.com/Microsoft/TypeScript/blob/7b48a182c05ea4dea81bab73ecbbe9e013a79e99/src/compiler/types.ts#L693-L698).
+The brands are never given values, it's just a TS trick to get nominal.

+(This does require disabling `@typescript-eslint/consistent-type-assertions` in the functions that create these "branded" objects, bc they rely on `return {...blah} as SomeEventType`.)